yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-linq.markdown

 # Supported LINQ operators

-The following LINQ operators are supported:
+{%panel title=The following LINQ operators are supported:%}

 - [Any](http://msdn.microsoft.com/en-us/library/system.linq.queryable.any) - Returns true if there are any entries matching the query in the space, false otherwise.
 - [Count](http://msdn.microsoft.com/en-us/library/system.linq.queryable.count) - Returns true if there are any entries matching the query in the space, false otherwise.